Quality Manual

 c) For Stage 3 PGRs who have made insufficient progress in research and writing to allow them to meet the doctoral outcomes within the following 6 months, the assessors may recommend a reassessment after a period of up to 3 months.
 There should be a plan for supportive corrective action during this time to support the PGR to meet the doctoral outcomes by the end of the period of registered study.

-d) For Stage 3 PGRs who have made insufficient progress in the research to allow them to meet the doctoral outcomes and submit the thesis for examination within the following 6 months, the assessors may recommend an exceptional extension to the PGR’s period of registration for up to one further year.
+d) For Stage 3 PGRs who have made insufficient progress in research to allow them to meet the doctoral outcomes and submit the thesis for examination within the following 6 months, the assessors may recommend an exceptional extension to the PGR’s period of registration for up to one further year.
 Reassessment for ability to progress to thesis should be done after no more than 6 months.
-Thesis completion and examination are still expected within the four year maximum period.
+Thesis completion and examination are still expected within the 4 year maximum period.

-e) The maximum number of Progression Reviews for a PGR at any stage is limited to two.
+e) The maximum number of Progression Reviews for a PGR at any stage is limited to 2.
 If an Exceptional Circumstances claim is submitted and upheld, the Progression Review may be repeated as a First Sit.

 3. Progression is not recommended - suggested change to registration status.